The Settlers II: Nintendo DS version

-In July 2006, Ubisoft, who had acquired Blue Byte in February 2001, announced they would be releasing The Settlers II for Nintendo DS, the first time any game in the series had been released for a system other than a home computer.
+In July 2006, Ubisoft, which had acquired Blue Byte in February 2001, announced they would be releasing The Settlers II for Nintendo DS, the first time any game in the series had been released for a system other than a home computer.
 Whilst the press release referred to the game as The Settlers, the description of the port clarified that it was The Settlers II: Gold Edition, with references to "Roman or World Campaigns".
 Although Ubisoft and Blue Byte were simultaneously working on a remake of The Settlers II for Microsoft Windows, The Settlers II (10th Anniversary), The Settlers for Nintendo DS would rather be a 1:1 re-release of the original Settlers II, with updated controls and a slightly modified interface.
 For example, the game uses one of the DS's screens for the various menu functions and Activity Windows, and the other displays the main action.
 Players are able to swap which screen displayed what, whilst the game is completely touch controlled, with the DS stylus substituting for the mouse on both views.

 Although the idea of doing a straight re-release of the game initially seemed like a straightforward task, the implementation proved somewhat more complicated, due to the different architectures of a PC and a DS.
-For example, to get the graphics to look identical to their 1996 incarnation, they had to be completely rewritten for the new device; behind the replication of the original's 2D isometric graphics, a 3D game engine is running, which must convert the graphics in real time.
+For example, to get the graphics to look identical to their 1996 incarnation, they had to be completely rewritten for the new device; behind the replication of the original's 2D isometric graphics, a 3D game engine is running, which must convert the graphics in real-time.

 In March 2007, German gaming website Gameswelt published an interview with Blue Byte in which they discussed adapting the game to a handheld device.
 Speaking of the logistics of the port, they stated:

 Explaining why they had chosen the DS as the platform to which to port the game, they explained:

 They also pointed out that aside from the use of the stylus and the two screens, the gameplay and graphics were unaltered from the original.

+Amiga Version

+In August 2025, the Rheinbreitbach-based company company Look Behind You announced that they were developing a "lovingly optimized" port of The Settlers II: Gold Edition for the Amiga, with a release date scheduled for October 18, 2025.
+This is an officially licensed release from Ubisoft Entertainment.
+Three versions were announced: a physical box edition (with the game on DVD, manuals in German and English, and collectible postcards) a collector's edition (in a wooden box limited to 250 copies), and a digital download edition.